 Bicycle paths are improving in larger cities.
 Vojvodina is relatively flat, but main roads can make for dull days.
-Mountain biking during summer months is popular in regions including Tara National Park, Fruška Gora and Zlatibor.
+Mountain biking in summer is popular in regions including Tara National Park, Fruška Gora and Zlatibor.
 Picturesque winding roads come with the downside of narrow shoulders.

-The international Danube Cycle Path and Euro Velo 6 route run through parts of Serbia including Novi Sad, Belgrade and Djerdap National Park.
+The international Euro Velo 6 (www.eurovelo.com) route runs through parts of Serbia including Novi Sad, Belgrade and Đerdap National Park.

 Bus services are extensive, though outside major hubs, sporadic connections may leave you in the lurch for a few hours.
 In southern Serbia particularly, you may have to double back to larger towns.